geogardenclub/geogardenclub.github.io/docs/develop/alpha-release/badges.md

 Levels:
 * Level 1: The gardener has managed at least one fruit tree for at least one season, and obtained a harvest.
 (Self-awarded.)
-* Level 2: The gardener has managed at least three fruit trees for at least two seasons, and obtained a harvest from all trees.
+* Level 2: The gardener has managed at least three fruit trees for at least two years, and obtained a harvest from all trees.
 (Requires photo observations as evidence.
 Self-awarded.)
-* Level 3: The gardener has managed at least five fruit trees for at least five seasons, and obtained a harvest in all cases.
+* Level 3: The gardener has managed at least five fruit trees for at least five years, and obtained a harvest in all cases.
 (Requires photo observations as evidence.
 Chapter Chair must verify.)